View over the old town and harbor from Dubrovnik Cable Car on Sdr Hill, Dubrovnik, Dubrovnik-Neretva, Croatia

-In a swift four-minute ride, the Dubrovnik cable car can deliver you to the top of Mount Srdj for a bird’s-eye perspective of the Old Town and surrounding areas.
-Sometimes, on really crisp days, Italy will appear far out on the horizon.
-Even through mist, the views of the Elaphite Islands in the water west of town are guaranteed to leave you in awe.
-Next to the cable-car station is Napoleon’s Fort Royal, an immense stone fortress which played a strategic role in the 1992 siege of Dubrovnik during the Croatian war of independence.
-Today, the fort houses the Museum of Contemporary History, displaying artifacts from the Dubrovnik battlefield, and a BBC film that vividly illustrates the events of 1991 and 1992.
+In a swift four minutes, the Dubrovnik cable car will deliver you to the top of Mount Srdi for awe-inspiring views of the Old Town and Elaphite Islands.
+On clear days, you can even see Italy far out on the horizon.
+Next to the cable-car station is Napoleon’s Fort Royal, an immense stone fortress that played a strategic role in the 1992 Siege of Dubrovnik during the Croatian War of Independence.
+Today, the fort houses the Museum of Contemporary History, which showcases artifacts from the Dubrovnik battlefields as well as a BBC film that vividly illustrates the events of 1991 and 1992.

 Get a Bird's Eye View of Dubrovnik Via the City's Cable Car